 - Tuition per year: $9,101 in-state; $29,220 non-resident

 - Graduation rate: 77%

 4. Northeastern State University

 Northeastern State University is one of the more overlooked public universities in Oklahoma, but it offers the highest-ranked science education program.
-It may not be the most prestigious school, but its Master’s in Science Education is offered at a very affordable tuition rate.
-The program prepares students to teach K-12 general science.
+The online Master’s in Science Education is offered at a very affordable tuition rate and includes a pathway with a 12-hour STEM Education Certificate.
+The program prepares K-12 teachers to become highly qualified teachers of science.

 - Graduation rate: 26%

 5. University of Nebraska – Kearney